kdewey13/CIS4914-Minimum_Commute_FPLI/README.md

 ## Usage

 ### General Usage
-To use the module in Python:
+To use the module in Pycharm:
+- create a file to work in by right clicking on the topmost directory in the project structure (directory tree in left of window) and select "New" then "File".
+Name the file as desired, using the .py extension (this will be the script you run, so 'main.py' would be appropriate, and hit enter.
-- import the package: `import FPLI-Minimum-Commutes`
+- at the top of the file import the package, type: `import FPLI-Minimum-Commutes`
-- for simplicity, import the module containing the calculator and rename for
+- next import the module containing the calculator and rename for brevity by typing:
-brevity: `from FPLI-Minimum-Commutes import minimum_commute_calculator as mcc`
+  `from FPLI-Minimum-Commutes import minimum_commute_calculator as mcc`
-- call the calculator function with: `mcc.commute_calculator(<desired input parameters>)`, being sure to update all input variables to the desired values
+- write a line to call the calculator function with:`mcc.commute_calculator(<desired input parameters>)`, being sure to update all input variables to the desired values.
+- to run the program, right click the tab where your file is open (i.e. the filename) at the top of the window, then select 'Debug' (recommended) or 'Run'
+  -the program will provide status updates as it runs as well as when it completes.

 To use the module in a Stata do file:
 - start a python block with `python:`
 - do the same the steps listed above for use in Python
 - end the python block with `end`
 - Refer to https://www.stata.com/new-in-stata/python-integration/ for more details.
+* At the time of writing the author did not have access to Stata to full test these instructions, please update as needed.

 To avoid having to type the API key into the function repeatedly, place a config.py file in the same directory where the function will be run.
-Inside this file, place only the following text: `distance_key = "<place_your_key_here>"` where <place_your_key_here> is replaced with your Google Distance Matrix API product key.
+Inside this file, write only the following text: `distance_key = "<place_your_key_here>"` where <place_your_key_here> is replaced with your Google Distance Matrix API product key.
 Leave the quotation marks around the key.
-Once this file is in place, the api_key parameter can be set by importing the config file `import config` (do in the line after importing the minimim_commute_calculator module).
+Once this file is in place, the api_key parameter can be set in the main file by importing the config file `import config` (do in the line after importing the minimim_commute_calculator module).
 Then in the function input parameter list write: api_key=config.distance_key.

+Obtain API keys through a Google Developer account.
+Consult the Google Distance Matrix API pricing sheet to determine the cost of the API calls.
+The Advanced features are used in this package, ensure to verify correct pricing.

 ### Input Variables for minimum_commute_calculator.commute_calculator()
 The main function of the FPLI_Minimum_Commutes package is minimum_commute_calculator.commute_calculator().
 The